Jingy1Ma/CompTIA-Security-Exam-SY0-501/SY0-501_2_Technologies_and_Tools.md

 # CompTIA Security+ Exam (SY0-501): Technologies and Tools

-- This domain accounts for 22% of the questions on the real exam
+This domain accounts for 22% of the questions on the real exam.
 We'll be focusing on

 - installing and configuring network components to support enterprise security
 - using tools to assess the security posture of an organization